murphye/cheap-gke-cluster/README.md

 1. The [first GKE control plane is free](https://cloud.google.com/kubernetes-engine/pricing#cluster_management_fee_and_free_tier).
 This currently saves $74.40 per month.

 1. Deploy a [Cloud NAT](https://cloud.google.com/nat/docs/overview) gateway to enable  egress from the private GKE cluster.
 Additional cost is about [$1 per VM per month](https://cloud.google.com/nat/pricing) plus $0.045 per GB for data processing on egress traffic (which is primarily for pulling external Docker images).
 If you pull a lot of your own images, using [Artifact Registry](https://cloud.google.com/artifact-registry) would be advisable.

+1. Disable [Cloud Logging](https://cloud.google.com/logging) for the GKE cluster.
+With the default settings, the Free Tier logging limits will be overcome within several days therefore adding significant additional expense.

 Terraform configs (`.tf`) are commented with specific details and references to explain how the deployment works and why.
 Also see the blog post for specifics.